gordon-cs/gordon-360-api/README.md

 - BEGIN_DTE - The date the membership began
 - END_DTE - The date the membership ended
 - COMMENT_TXT - Comment about the membership
+- GRP_ADMIN - A boolean indicating whether or not this member has group admin privileges, allowing them to edit the group's page on the site

 The other three fields (USER_NAME, JOB_NAME and JOB_TIME) where meant to be administrative fields to store data about who inserted records and when they did it.
 We ended up not using them.
 We kept them because they have good potential use.